nimdaghlian/memex/_notes/texts/After XOXO.md

 - We need to fix the fucking networks if we want to hang on to that feeling, and be safe out there on our own, while still being able to find each other.
 - Massive social media feeds are acute *and* chronic health hazards.

 So, the way people talked about "being on the internet" at the last XOXO, in 2019, felt, uhh, *different* than this.
-This felt like a "Frogs that jumped out of the pot" conference.
+This felt like a "Frogs that jumped out of the pot[^1]" conference.
 A "How do we deal with the fact that society and most of our livlihoods have oriented themselves to this boiling pot of water that towers over our every waking moment while all we want to do is hop around and catch flies?"
 ## Next -- the IndieWeb becomes or remains discourse

 While mulling this all over in the last week, I came across some posts, on independent blogs, that seemed to be part of this zeitgeist for the open internet.
 They were both for small and personal websites and critical of some of the largest current projects working towards independent and non-commercial internet spaces, the IndieWeb and Fediverse movements.